 Pavilion rental is available for Harmon Patridge, also known as Green Meadows, and Bentley Parks.
-Reservations are accepted after January 1st of each year, for that calendar year, and a security deposit is required.
-Reservations can be made at the Information Desk in City Hall or by calling (989) 725-0599.
+Reservations are accepted after January 1st of each year, for that calendar year.
+(Effective July 1, 2018 a non-refundable fee of $25 will be required for city residents and a non-refundable fee of $75 will be required for non-city residents).
+Reservations can be made at the Building Department at City Hall.
+Any questions contact (989) 725-0540.

 Yes!
 The main floors of the Curwood Castle and the Gould House are available for rent on an hourly basis.
 The grounds around the Castle may also be rented.
 Due to their historic nature, and in the interest of public safety, the capacity limits of each building must be strictly adhered to.
 Affiliated businesses may be secured to conduct teas or historic or medieval weddings.
 Contact (989) 725-0599 for more details or to make reservations.

 The Amos Gould House, on the corner of Washington and Oliver Streets, has two one-bedroom furnished apartments available for rent from the Owosso Historical Commission.
 These are rented on a monthly basis, including all utilities, with no long-term lease required.
 Corporations or individuals wishing to secure housing for a month or more have found this solution ideal.
 Longer-term rentals are accepted as well.
 Please call (989) 725-0599 for availability.